chipjarred/SOToolTip/README.md

 # macOS ToolTips with Any View for Content

-This repo is basically my answer to [this stackoverflow question](https://stackoverflow.com/q/66932781/15280114) about how to implement tool tips with style text or even arbitrary content on macOS.
+This repo is basically my answer to [this stackoverflow question](https://stackoverflow.com/q/66932781/15280114) about how to implement tool tips with styled text or even arbitrary content on macOS.
 When I started to answer,  I realized that the result would be something I might want to use myself, so it ended up being a much bigger thing that I originally intended... and much bigger than SO allows for their answers.
 I had to trim it down quite a lot in order to post it, and therefore had omit a lot of key details.
 So what follows is my full original version of the answer.
 Of course, this repo has all of the source code ready to compile.

 ## My Original Stack Overflow Answer